GoogleCloudPlatform/community/tutorials/ar-subs/index.md

         python3 translate-microphone.py --lang it-IT --dev 0

-some of the target languages require a [Unicode](https://home.unicode.org/) font to be displayed correctly.
+Some of the target languages require a [Unicode](https://home.unicode.org/) font to be displayed correctly.
 By default the Raspberry Pi console font cannot display Unicode characters.
 For this reason, use a Latin-based language such as German or Italian in this step, to test the Media Translation API with your microphone.
 The next chapters will